hellige/au/README.md

 encoding timestamps, while the JSON encoder included in the command-line tool will recognize strings that happen to be representable as timestamps and encode them as such.

+## Building from source

+We use git submodules to include some dependencies.
+The build is via CMake.
+You can set the usual options to control your compiler, build type, etc., but the crash course is:

+    $ git submdoule update -i
+    $ mkdir -p out/rel
+    $ cd out/rel
+    $ cmake -DCMAKE_BUILD_TYPE=Release -DSTATIC=On ../..
+    $ make
+    $ src/au --version

+You can run the unit tests in your cmake build directory with:

+    $ make test

+Alternatively, you might use `ctest`.

+_Please note that tarballs downloaded from Github releases do not include submodules, and so building from one of those won't work.
+Best to just clone the repo and check out the relevant tag._